 Students accepted into the Honors program, who indicated interest in the HEP on their application form, will be considered for acceptance into the Honors Experience Program (HEP), a pilot program launched in fall of 2018.
 The HEP is an interdisciplinary, inquiry-based, and state-of-the-art curriculum supported by an extensive co-curricular program.
 HEP provides students with close mentorship by faculty, a strong sense of belonging and community, and the ability to integrate their intellectual and personal passions into their coursework.

-The HEP is designed to capitalize on and foster the hallmark characteristics of Honors students: creativity; the drive and capacity to engage in critical and analytical thinking; imagination and innovative thinking; openness and the ability to communicate effectively with others different than themselves (politically, demographically, socially, and major); a passion for learning, complexity and challenge; flexible thinking and ability to employ multiple perspectives in approaching issues; effective collaboration with others; and embracing and growing from ambiguity and novel challenges.
+The HEP is designed to capitalize on and foster the hallmark characteristics of honors students: creativity; the drive and capacity to engage in critical and analytical thinking; imagination and innovative thinking; openness and the ability to communicate effectively with others from different social, political, and cultural backgrounds; a passion for learning, complexity and challenge; flexible thinking and ability to employ multiple perspectives in approaching issues; effective collaboration with others; and embracing and growing from ambiguity and novel challenges.

-Four Honors-dedicated faculty, selected for their teaching excellence and focus on student success, develop and teach HEP courses and offer co-curricular opportunities on and off campus.
-In close community with other Honors students, HEP fosters academic, social, and personal development as a foundation for future leadership roles and academic success.
-For more information: https://honors.fsu.edu/honors-experience-program and https://news.fsu.edu/news/university-news/2018/08/21/fsu-unveils-enhanced-honors-program/
+Four honors-dedicated faculty, selected for their teaching excellence and focus on student success, develop and teach HEP courses and offer co-curricular opportunities on and off campus.
+In close community with other honors students, HEP fosters academic, social, and personal development as a foundation for future leadership roles and academic success.
+For more information, visit the Honors Experience Program tab on our website and this FSU News article featuring the Honors Experience Program at Florida State University.

-The inaugural core HEP courses center on the topic of Freedom and Inequality and explore the ways in which both social systems and individual freedom influence one’s everyday experiences and perspectives.
+The inaugural core HEP courses were developed as a topical course cluster, Freedom and (In)equality, and explore the ways in which both social systems and individual freedom influence one’s everyday experiences and perspectives.
 In 2020, the curriculum expanded to include a cluster of courses on the topic of sustainability as well as other courses designed to help students develop information and scientific literacy.
 Presently, three sustainability courses are offered by faculty outside of the Honors Program, including “Ecology of Food”, “Scientific and Social Dimensions of Climate Change”, and “Global Sustainability”.
 These courses are designed and taught by departmental faculty across majors who are selected for their teaching and research expertise.
 Together these course clusters comprise the overarching program theme, Inquiry and Practice Across the Disciplines.

-There are a limited number of spots for students to participate in HEP with admission notifications going out prior to a student’s first semester in Honors.
-Decisions are based on interest in the program, quality of application compared to peers, and space available.
+There are a limited number of spots for students to participate in HEP.
+Students must indicate an interest in joining HEP in their application for admission to honors and will be notified of HEP selection decisions prior to their first semester in the honors program.
+Decisions are based on interest in the program, quality of application compared to peers, willingness to enroll in at least one section of an HEP course their first semester, and space available.